chuanqisun/htmaa-2025/src/posts/final-project/index.md

 ## Mounting mechanism

-There are several mounting challanges.
-I have investigated the mounting strategy for PCB and TRRS jack this week.
+There are several mounting challenges.
+I investigated the mounting strategy for PCB and TRRS jack this week.

 - **The PCBs**
 - **The TRRS jack**
 - The buttons
 - The speaker

-I produced difference sizes of mounting bracket ([download STEP file](../week-10/model/pcb-bracket-test.step)) to find the right size.
+I produced different sizes of mounting bracket ([download STEP file](../week-10/model/pcb-bracket-test.step)) to find the right size.

 ![Bracket model](../week-10/media/bracket-02.webp)
 **Modeling the brackets with offsets from the measured board size**